aiida-vasp/aiida-vasp/docs/source/workchains/converge.rst

 Converge workchain
 ==================

-The ``ConvergeWorkChain`` is intended to be used to determine the appropriate energy cutoff and reciprocal space mesh as to converge a certain convergence quantity (``cutoff_type``), e.g. the ground state total energy.
+The :py:class:`ConvergeWorkChain<aiida_vasp.workchains.converge.ConvergeWorkChain>` is intended to be used to determine the appropriate energy cutoff and reciprocal space mesh as to converge a certain convergence quantity (``cutoff_type``), e.g. the ground state total energy.
 One can control whether only the energy, reciprocal mesh or both parameters are used.

 When performing the energy cutoff convergence if no k-point mesh is given the energy cutoff convergence tests will be done with an auto-generated k-point mesh.
 The distance between the points is either user provided or default values are used.
 Similarly, for the reciprocal mesh, if a provided energy cutoff has been given that will be used, otherwise if a cutoff value has been found from the energy convergence that would be used instead.